zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

    them.

-   :tag: The tag of the analyzer.
+   :param tag: The tag of the analyzer.

-   :mts: The set of MIME types, each in the form "foo/bar" (case-insensitive).
+   :param mts: The set of MIME types, each in the form "foo/bar" (case-insensitive).

    :returns: True if the MIME types were successfully registered.